-No space left for A level composition but do feel free to contact via website
+Limited space for A level composition but do feel free to contact via website

 Highly qualified and highly experienced composition teacher and lecturer.
-Specialist in HE.
+Specialist in HE and FE.

 - Which subject(s) do you teach?

 A level Music - Composition

 Music theory (Grades 6-8) ABRSM, Trinity Guildhall theory

 MMus MA (Oxon) PGCE ALCM